-Program Mission: HOLA’s Athletics and Outdoor Activities Program promotes personal development, health and fitness, commitment to athletic excellence and exemplary sportsmanship.
+Program Mission: HOLA’s Athletics and Outdoor Activities Program provides free and exceptional programming that promotes personal development, health and fitness, commitment to athletic excellence, and exemplary sportsmanship.

 HOLA’s Athletics and Outdoor Activities Program promotes personal development, health and fitness, commitment to athletic excellence and exemplary sportsmanship.
 Activities not only promote physical exercise, but serve as an outlet from the stresses of daily life and an opportunity to learn teamwork skills that will last a lifetime.
 In addition to providing free basketball and soccer leagues and clinics, HOLA offers elementary, middle and high school youth extensive recreational opportunities in fitness and dance, nutrition/healthy cooking and instruction in a variety of sports including flag football, swimming, tennis, soccer, volleyball and basketball.